Kevin-Mould/Linux-Administration-Script/README.md

 Tested on a Red Hat distribution (CentOS 7).
 Debian users should replace "yum" with "apt-get".

 # **Installation :-**
-1. Install Git:
+1. Install Git and Network tools (required for option 6):
-> sudo yum -y install git
+> sudo yum -y install git net-tools
 2. Clone the repository locally and navigate there:
 > git clone https://github.com/Kevin-Mould/Linux-Administration-Script.git